-To make it easier for users to judge the ingress protection of a product rather than rely on vague marketing terms like “waterproof”, a standard was developed to define different levels in ingress protection.
-This standard is known as IEC 60529 and it promotes uniformity in methods of describing the protection provided by enclosures.
+The standard known as IEC 60529 defines different levels of ingress protection.
+This standard makes it easy for users to judge the ingress protection of a product so they don’t have to rely on vague marketing terms like “waterproof”.
+IEC 60529 promotes uniformity in describing the protection provided by enclosures.

-An IP rating is a two digit number used to describe the level of protection for electronic equipment.
+An IP rating is a two digit number and describes protection levels for electronic equipment.

 The two digits represent different types of environmental influence.
 The first digit represents protection against ingress of solid objects, while the second digit represents protection against the ingress of liquids.

 The table below outlines the protection requirements for both the first and second digit in an IP rating.